 See John Brown’s Fort And The John Brown Wax Museum

 Listed on the National Register of Historic Places, John Brown’s Fort is where an attempt to seize the Harpers Ferry federal arsenal took place.
 Brown hated slavery, and this was his effort to start an armed insurrection of abolitionists and enslaved people.
 Captured in this house, Brown was later hanged.
+His legacy, John Brown’s fort, remains a popular historical attraction.

 The John Brown Wax Museum details Brown’s life and views and his raid on Harpers Ferry.